blackjax-devs/blackjax/examples/MultipleChains.md

     print(e)
 ```

-This means that you'll only be able to run as many MCMC chains as you have CPU cores.
+This means that you will only be able to run as many MCMC chains as you have CPU cores.
-See this [question](https://github.com/google/jax/discussions/4198) for a more discussion on the topic,
+See this [question](https://github.com/google/jax/discussions/4198) for a more detailed discussion on the topic,
 and a workaround involving nesting `pmap` and `vmap` calls.

 Another option is to set the device count to a number larger than the core count, e.g. `200`, but